How do Theistic Evolutionists Explain the Fossil Record and Human Origins?

 How Will Dr. Kidder Respond?

 It will not surprise me if Dr. Kidder decides to respond to this article.
 If he does, I hope he'll do so in a civil manner.
-In the past, when writing on his personal blog, BioLogos's primary blogger on human evolution has called folks here at Discovery Institute (myself included) things like "ignorant or mendacious" or "intellectually dishonest" (or sometimes just "dishonest"), and has accused us of "distorting and lying " (or sometimes just "lying").
+In the past, when writing on his personal blog, Dr. Kidder (who is BioLogos's longtime primary paleoanthropology blogger on the fossil evidence regarding human evolution) has called folks here at Discovery Institute (myself included) things like "ignorant or mendacious" or "intellectually dishonest" (or sometimes just "dishonest"), and has accused us of "distorting and lying " (or sometimes just "lying").
 We see Kidder, stating things like "Discovery Institute has no intention of treating the data in an honest fashion" where we are "engaged in hucksterism and propaganda" and "[t]he rot goes all the way to the top."
 He concludes when writing about us: "Good riddance and bad rubbish."
 He also calls us "juvenile" and "immature."
-Though he uses a more civil tone when writing on the BioLogos blog, this is how BioLogos's principal spokesman on human origins behaves on his personal blog.
+Though he uses a more civil tone when writing on the BioLogos blog, this is how BioLogos's principal spokesman on paleoanthropology and human origins behaves on his personal blog.

 Dr. Kidder also been known to respond by attacking the credentials of people he disagrees with.
 In one post, he writes about me, "Is the DI's principle [sic] spokesman a biologist?
 No, he's a lawyer with no training in biology."
 Aside from the fact that I don't think anyone here ever considered me "DI's principal spokesman," his claims about my training aren't true.
 In fact I have much university-level training in biology, including a dozen or so courses at both the undergraduate and graduate levels that directly covered evolutionary biology, all taken while studying at University of California at San Diego and Scripps Institution for Oceanography.
 How does the fact that I later went to law school (and then became a lawyer) negate that training?